This article describes steps to turn on or off the Snipping Tool opening screenshots in multiple windows Windows 11.

 How to disable or enable multiple windows with Snipping Tool in Windows

-As described above, by default, Snipping Tool will use one window for all screenshots.
+As described above, the Snipping Tool will default use one window for all screenshots.
 However, you can turn on a feature to open new screenshots in different windows, and the steps below show you how to do that.

 To disable or enable it, open the Snipping Tool app.
 You can do that from the Start menu and search for Snipping Tool.